renanlo/DistClass_Histogram/README.md

  The output of the function is a chart with the minimum or average distance on X axis, frequency (%) on the Y axis, distance variable statistics, and coloured by the classification variable - see below.

  ![This is an image](Histogram.png)

+For a better experience, there is a Jupyter Notebook file and a default database in the repository to allow any user to run and reproduce the result above.